Table of Contents

 - Teach your child the value of work.
 When a child becomes accustomed to having everything just handed to them, a sense of entitlement results.
 Even young children can gain a sense of accomplishment from doing extra chores in exchange for a special privilege or some allowance.
 The practice of spending time doing a task or chore builds character and self-confidence that is not given to them, but earned.

-Signs of Narcissistic Personality Disorder in a Child
+Signs of Narcissistic Personality Disorder in a Child or Teen

 If the child has a more severe from of narcissistic behavior it is called narcissistic personality disorder (NPD).
 This disorder is recognized when the traits of narcissism cross into destructive or hurtful behaviors and actions, as well as social problems.
 Children with NPD may engage in pathological play, do not make eye contact, display opportunistic behaviors, have separation anxiety, find it difficult to maintain friendships or get along at school, and are exploitive of others for their own personal gain.
 If the child has NPD they should be evaluated and treated by a child psychologist, and family therapy will also be prescribed.